ThrinadhPrasadapu/Implementation-of-the-CI-CD-Pipeline-with-Major-DevOps-Tools/README.md

 Integrated **Prometheus** for metrics collection and **Grafana** for real-time visualization.
 Provides system health dashboards and alerting for proactive issue detection.

----

-Would you like me to add a **“Technologies Used”** and **“Key Highlights”** section at the end to make your README even more professional (like for GitHub or portfolio)?